rukayah/Bash-scripting-building-5-programs/README.md

 * The sleep command is set to 1 to slow down the counting of the numbers
 * The building of this program demonstarte how to use flow statement in bash scripting

+## The third program is bingo.sh

+* This program enable you to generate random numbers from 0 to 75
+* use ./bingo.sh with bash interpreter to run the file
+* This program demonstrate use of inbuilt commands and arithmetic operations